Dioptas/Dioptas/Documentation/calibration.rst

 Load the
 calibration image by clicking the "load image" button on the upper right side of the window.
 Now you can insert the starting values for the calibration in the menu on the right.
 The calibration procedure will define distance and center position of the x-ray.
-Therefore, wavelength and pixel width/height  have to be defined based on the experimental setup.
+Therefore, wavelength and pixel width/height  have to be defined based on the experimental setup and detector used.
 Please choose the correct calibrant from the Calibrant drop-down list.
 Additionally the image can be rotated, or flipped in order to accommodate for different detector orientations.
-These image transformations will be applied to all subsequent loaded images in the calibration module and integration module.
+These image transformations will be applied to all subsequent loaded images in the calibration module and in the integration module.

 .. figure:: images/start_values.png
    :align: center